 1950 - 2000, undated (Bulk 1960-1980).

-The full finding aid document includes the sections listed below.
-Download the Word file above to access the complete collection inventory.
+The full finding aid includes the sections listed below.
+Visit the Dennis E. Haggerty Papers at the Urban Archives at Temple University to access the detailed collection inventory.
 This web page includes all non-inventory sections of the finding aid.

 Finding Aid Contents

 - Summary Information

 - Biographical/Historical note

 - Conferences, Presentations, and Events